Position File Validation

 A number of validation steps take place before the data is sent for checking:

-- We apply data overrides & defaults that are configured in the system.
+- You can apply data overrides & defaults that are configured in the system.
 This allows you to correct basic data issues coming from your internal systems.
-These changes will be highlighted in the validation grid when uploading files via the UI.

 - For each portfolio in the file: